fiumad/Low-Pass-FIR-Filter/README.md

 ![3-Parallel FIR Filter Architecture with Fine-Grain Pipelining](./Docs/3-Parallel-Pipelined-FIR-Filter-Architecture.png)

 In this implementation, pipeline registers are added between the multipliers of each branch of the filter.
-This decreases the critical path to the adders that accumulate the results from the multipliers.
+This moves the critical path to the adders that accumulate the results from the multipliers.

 The filter behaves as expected when given the two tone sinusoid as input (see below).